visit austria, visit austria, banner

 It suited the atmosphere of the street, which was cozy and relaxed.
 There were several good restaurants in the street, including the really cozy café-restaurant-bar Palm @18, which is significantly more Thai than the name suggests.

-On the other side of Sukhumvit Road is the restaurant Krua Khun Puk.
-The restaurant is a new classic in Sukhumvit 11/1 Alley right next to the main road itself.
+On the odd side of Sukhumvit Road is the restaurant Krua Khun Puk, which means Mrs Puk's kitchen.
+The restaurant is a new classic in Sukhumvit 11/1 right next to the main road itself, just above Soi 8.

 Don't be fooled by its rather ordinary appearance, worn-out menu and tongue-in-cheek name, as this is a local favourite.
 If you are up to it real thai food, is theirs Panang curry (Panang Gai) absolutely terrific and probably some of the best Thai food we've tried in recent times.

-Krua Khun Puk is an open restaurant without air conditioning and therefore best when it is not too hot outside.
+Krua Khun Puk is an open restaurant without air conditioning, but with fans.
 They have menus in English and it's right next to the Nana Skytrain station.
-Come early for lunch if you want a (good) seat.
+It is justifiably popular.

-If you want to see the diversity of Sukhumvit, you can continue down the odd side.
+If you want to see the diversity of Sukhumvit, you can continue to explore the odd side.

-Soi 7/1 is one of Bangkok's cheeky streets, which together with, for example, Nana Plaza in Soi 4, "Soi Cowboy" in Soi 21 and Soi 33 help to give Bangkok part of its reputation as a playground for adults.
+Soi 7 and 7/1 are some of Bangkok's cheeky streets, which together with, for example, Nana Plaza in Soi 4, "Soi Cowboy" in Soi 23 and Soi 33 help to give Bangkok part of its reputation as a playground for adults.
 It may be an idea to avoid those streets if you are traveling with children.

 Then you move on to Soi 5, which is like the Middle East in Bangkok, with halal restaurants, falafel stalls and the occasional burka-clad woman.
 Soi 3 is again completely different with a large shopping mall.